elle-miller/multimodal_rl/README.md

 ```
 You should now see it with `pip show rigorous_rl`.

 3. Setup your own project!

-Check out [roto](https://github.com/elle-miller/roto) to use existing environments or as inspiration to build your  own.
+Check out [roto](https://github.com/elle-miller/roto) to use existing environments or as a template for your own.

 ## 🔬 Motivation: Why "Rigorous" RL?
 Are you a researcher wanting to get into Reinforcement Learning with Isaac Lab as painlessly as possible?
 Rigorous RL is for you!